Bacha bazi: Revival following 2001 U.S. invasion

 In 2011, in an agreement between the United Nations and Afghanistan, Radhika Coomaraswamy and Afghan officials signed an action plan promising to end the practice, along with enforcing other protections for children.
 In 2014, Suraya Subhrang, child rights commissioner at the national Afghanistan Independent Human Rights Commission, stated that the areas practicing bacha bazi had increased.
+Up to 2017, Afghan law lacked clear definitions or provisions to address the practice.
+A new penal code entered in force in February 2018, containing specific provisions to punish offenders involved in bacha bazi.